DarkGhostHunter/Laraload/README.md

 * Does this excludes the package itself from the list?

-Only the underlying Preloader package.
-The files in this one are needed to trigger the Preloader itself without hindering performance.
-But you do you.
+It does not: since the underlying Preloader package may be not heavily requested, it doesn't matter if its excluded or not.
+The files in Laraload are also not excluded from the list, since these areneede to trigger the Preloader itself without hindering performance.

 * I activated Laraload but my application still doesn't feel snappy.
 What's wrong?

 Laraload creates a preloading script, but **doesn't load the script into Opcache**.
 Once the script is generated, you must include it in your `php.ini` - currently there is no other way to do it.
+This will take effect only at PHP process startup.

+If you still _feel_ your app is slow, remember to benchmark your app, check your database queries and API calls, and queue expensive logic, among other things.

 * How the list is created?

 Basically: the most hit files in descending order.
-Each file consumes memory, so the list is _soft-cut_ when the files reach that limit.
+Each file consumes memory, so the list is _soft-cut_ when the files reach a given memory limit (32MB by default).

 * You said "_soft-cut_", why is that?